shekhar2010us/kubernetes_teach_git/ex1/rc_rs_deployment.md

      metadata:
 ```

-In the above case, we’re looking at two different conditions:

-The app label must be soaktestrc, soaktestrs, or soaktest
+In the above case, we’re looking at two different conditions: The app label must be soaktestrc, soaktestrs, or soaktest
-The tier label (if it exists) must not be production
+<br> The tier label (if it exists) must not be production
-Let’s go ahead and create the Replica Set and get a look at it:
+<br>Let’s go ahead and create the Replica Set and get a look at it:

 ```
 # kubectl create -f rs.yaml